OCTOBER 7, 2025

 All this work points to something bigger: waking up idle data.

 Today, 95% of company data sits dormant: warehoused, unqueried, waiting for someone to ask the right question.
-We’re flipping that dynamic.
+We're flipping that dynamic with a data operating system where AI agents work continuously.

 Our platform's AI agents continuously model, test, and surface insights before anyone asks.
 But to make that vision viable, the foundation must be blazingly fast and cost-efficient.
 When agents run continuously, inefficiency multiplies; performance isn't a vanity metric: it's economics.